 If you want to round out an entire theme with this craft, you can also watch the Night Before Christmas movie (cartoon).

-These also make super cute holiday name tags or table place holders.
+These also make great holiday name tags, gift tags, or table place holders.
 Just write the names in the middle of the mouse’s body.

 The story of Night Before Christmas is the perfect pairing with this Not a Creature Was Stirring craft (a verse take right from the poem).